elastic/beats/libbeat/outputs/shipper/README.md

 ### `backoff.init`

-The number of seconds to wait before trying to republish to Kafka after a network error.
+The number of seconds to wait before trying to republish to the shipper after a network error.
 After waiting `backoff.init` seconds, {beatname_uc}
 tries to republish.
 If the attempt fails, the backoff timer is increased exponentially up to `backoff.max`.
 After a successful publish, the backoff